 1. PHYSICAL APPEARANCE:

-A worldly person on the other hand does not seek the advice given in Holy Scripture on personal appearance but instead tends to seek out what the rest of the crowd is doing and follow along with them instead.
+A worldly person, on the other hand, does not seek the advice given in Holy Scripture on personal appearance but instead tends to seek out what the rest of the crowd is doing and follow along with them instead.
 When a person looks at a fashion magazine in our day, there does not seem to be much in the way of moderation whatsoever when it comes to anything.
-Mostly we see things like extremely expensive clothes, outrageous looking hairstyles, loads of thick makeup, lewd provocative type fashions, tattoos everywhere, and very attention type getting body piercing.
-The Lord's word teaches against markings/tattoss in such places as Leviticus 19:28, but this is not something we will be taught about in almost any church of our modern day that wishes to ignore the majority of the Bible's teachings.
+Mostly we see things like extremely expensive clothes, outrageous looking hairstyles, loads of thick makeup, lewd provocative type fashions, tattoos everywhere, and very attention type getting piercings on the body.
+The Lord's word teaches against markings/tattoos in such places as Leviticus 19:28, but this is not something we will be taught about in almost any church of our modern day that wishes to ignore the majority of the Bible's teachings.

 We should not seek to teach new Christians about these matters in a spirit of harshness or superiority, but in a spirit of meekness and gentleness as we lovingly guide them to earnestly seek out holy scripture on these matters.
 If the person then becomes truly repentant and has a heart that sincerely comes to want to obey the Lord with all their heart and mind, then that person should truly desire not to flash around in immodest or overly worldly looking styles.
-If they are truly repentant they should not seek to flaunt their old tattos any more, should start wearing clothing, jewelry, and cosmetics in ways that are modest and decent, and start wearing more appropriate type hairstyles.
-The truly repentant do not live to draw attention to themselves, but instead seek to use themselves in ways to draw attention to the things of God above all.
+If they are truly repentant they should not seek to flaunt their old tattoos and should start wearing clothing, jewelry, and cosmetics in ways that are modest and decent.
+They should also start wearing more appropriate and modest type hairstyles.
+The truly repentant do not live to draw attention to themselves, but instead, seek to use themselves in ways to draw attention to the things of God above all.
 If a person continues in rebellion to what Scripture teaches instead of sincerely seeking to obey God, then it can be quite clear that this is a person who loves this world and the love of the Father is not in him.
 (1 John 2:15) His soul will be in true danger come Judgment day unless he humbles himself before the Lord in true repentance and seeks to sincerely obey and follow the Lord.